After a long career in marketing, both within and providing business services, I’ve seen many iterations of the marketing function.

 Getting it right will directly correlate with business success.
 Getting it wrong is an expensive problem that you don’t want to deal with.

 Over the past decade, most businesses, large and small, have grappled with this dilemma.
 On the one hand, business leaders accept that marketing does work to drive profitable sales.
-On the other, marketing needs to prove its worth and fit neatly into the operational matrix of the business.
+On the other, marketing needs to prove its worth and fit neatly into the business's operational matrix.

 In this article, we outline some of the primary considerations and some traps to avoid.
 Most important is the creation of a measurable boost to productivity.
 Not just for marketing, but the organisation as a whole.